Digital wallet: Security

 Consumers are not required to fill out order forms on each site when they purchase an item because the information has already been stored and is automatically updated and entered into the order fields across merchant sites when using a digital wallet.
 Consumers also benefit when using digital wallets because their information is encrypted or protected by a private software code; merchants benefit by receiving a combination of protection against fraud, faster receipt of payment, decreased transaction costs, and decreased theft loss.

 Digital wallets are available to consumers free of charge, and they're fairly easy to obtain.
 For example, when a consumer makes a purchase at a merchant site that's set up to handle server-side digital wallets, they type their name, payment and shipping information into the merchant's own form.
 At the end of the purchase, the consumer is asked to sign up for a wallet of their choice by entering a user name and password for future purchases.
 Users can also acquire wallets at a wallet vendor's site.

 Most, if not all digital wallets offer advanced security features e.g. biometric authentication and encryption, this protects the financial information of the users thus preventing fraud.

 European Payments Initiative

-With the acquisition of iDEAL, European Payments Initiative (EPI) Company has announced that it will create an all European digital wallet.
+With the acquisition of iDEAL, European Payments Initiative Company has announced that it will create an all European digital wallet.